totemstech/neuraln/README.md

 Train the network using the multi-threaded method.
 The first two parameters are exactly the same as for `train`.
-`step_size` represents the number of points of the training set to use by thread at each iteration.
+- `step_size` represents the number of points of the training set to use by thread at each iteration.
+Default to `100`
-`threads` represents the number of threads to be used for the training.
+- `threads` represents the number of threads to be used for the training.
+Default to `4`
-`callback(err)` is called once the training is done.
+- `callback(err)` is called once the training is done.

+All these parameters are optional except for the `callback`

 ```javascript
 network.run(input)